Resilience in risk management blends strategy and foresight and keeps businesses thriving even when the unexpected strikes.

 Disaster Recovery of Data and Crisis Management

-Disaster recovery is a part of resilience that pertains to data and systems recovery following a disaster, e.g., ensuring you can recover your files and systems quickly.
+Disaster recovery is a part of resilience that pertains to data and systems recovery following a disaster, such as ensuring you can recover your files and systems quickly.

 Crisis management is about coping with the immediate aftermath of a crisis: keeping the organisation functioning while minimising exposure to and harm to stakeholders.